Norman Bruhn: Death

 By June 1927 Norman and Irene Bruhn and their two children were living in a flat in Francis-street (near the south-east corner of Hyde Park).
 Within a short period, Norman Bruhn and his criminal associates had disrupted the vice economy of Sydney's inner suburbs by focussing on extracting money from the cocaine traffickers by violence, or the threat of violence.
 However, the established criminal enterprises in Sydney had begun to fight back, making "common cause" against the attacks.
 Fights and counterattacks were increasingly carried out in the feud between the rival underworld gangs.

 On Wednesday night, 22 June 1927, Norman Bruhn and three other men engaged a taxi-driver near Paddington Post-office.
 At their request the driver, Noel Infield, took them to Charlotte-lane in Darlinghurst, close to the south-east corner of Hyde Park, and was told to wait.
 At about ten o'clock the four men entered Mack's, a house at 22 Hargrave-street (on the corner with Charlotte-lane) owned by Joe McNamara and his brother which they operated as a sly-grog shop.
 Bruhn's companions were Robert Miller, a man named Hassett and another man.
 McNamara later gave evidence that he knew the third man as 'Snowy' (possibly 'Snowy' Cutmore).
 After remaining on the premises for about fifteen minutes, Bruhn's group left Mack's.
 On leaving the house Bruhn and his companions were approached by two men in Charlotte-lane.
 As they pushed past Miller, one of them said to him, "You get out of this, you’re not in it".
 One of the men then drew a revolver and shot Bruhn multiple times at close range.
 Five shots were fired, of which three hit their target.
 Bruhn slumped to the laneway, two .32 calibre bullet wounds in his abdomen and another which grazed his chest in two places.
-Constable Blench, who was walking along nearby Yurong-street, heard the five shots at about 10.30 p.m., fired in quick succession.
+Constable Blench, who was walking along nearby Yurong-street, heard the five shots at about 10.30 pm, fired in quick succession.
 He ran into Charlotte-lane and saw Bruhn lying in a pool of blood, with Miller bending over him.
 Blench also saw two men running from the scene.
 Bruhn was put into Infield's taxi and taken to Sydney Hospital.
 At the hospital Constable Blench later reported that Miller remarked to him, regarding Bruhn's shooting, "It’s the coldest thing I’ve seen".
 When Bruhn was admitted to hospital, he was suffering severely from shock as a result of his wounds.